Shivam-Bhardwaj/snake-game/README.md

 ![image](README.assets/screenshot.jpg)

-The Capstone Project of Udacity's C++ nanodegree is a modified version of the boilerplate game given to the students.
+The Capstone Project of Udacity's C++ NanoDegree is a modified version of the boilerplate game given to the students.

 In the current version, a second snake is added to make the game multi-player.
 In addition to this poison is added to kill the snake that touches it.